 This page features highlights of student animations from the CSCI / CITA 120 Building Virtual Worlds course.
+This course serves as a contextualized CS One-Half that introduces algorithmic thinking and programming by making 3D computer animations.
 Course topics include:

 - principles of traditional animation including key framing, timing, and squash & stretch